TradeTrust/documentation/docs/tutorial/decentralised-renderer/decentralised-renderer.md

 ### Certificate of Completion template configuration

-An OA document may have multiple views, each of them rendered in separate tabs.
-For example, an OA document that is a degree certificate may have the actual certificate as one view, and the transcript as another view in a single template.
-A demo of the multiple views feature can be found [here](https://opencerts.io/?q={%22type%22:%22DOCUMENT%22,%22payload%22:{%22uri%22:%22https://opencerts.io/static/demo/homestead.opencert%22,%22permittedActions%22:[%22STORE%22],%22redirect%22:%22https://opencerts.io%22}}).
+A TradeTrust document may have multiple views, each of them rendered in separate tabs.
+For example, a TradeTrust document that is a degree certificate may have the actual certificate as one view, and the transcript as another view in a single template.

 For our 📜 Certificate of Completion, we will only use a single view.
 Create a file `src/templates/coc/index.tsx` with the following content: